 See?
 That’s quite a lot of skills.
 And if you can tick only some of those points for each MS Office component, it means you’re not proficient.

 Looking for examples of other computer skills to put on a resume?
-Check out this guide: Computer Skills: Best Resume Computer Skills Employers Want in 2019
+Check out this guide: Computer Skills: Best Resume Computer Skills Employers Want

 How to List Microsoft Office Skills on a Resume

 You could pick all the MS Office program functions that you know and list them in your resume skills section.